Right to Ramble

 Left: the perfect place for lunch: the top of High Falls on the Eastern Pines Backpacking Trail in Algonquin.
 The "jacuzzi." is at the head of the pond in the distance.

 Arrow Lake 430 ha (1063 acres).
-A non-operating park 70 kilometres southwest of Thunder Bay, near the Ontario-Minnesota border.
+Seventy kilometres southwest of Thunder Bay, near the Ontario-Minnesota border.
 It has a boat launch and toilets.
 Good for swimming, boating and fishing.
 This is solely an armchair observation concerning my readings of the area, but canoeists might want to research this park as a point to set off (generally east) into other routes.
+From the parkk website, it looks like hiking is niot available.

 Arrowhead (Ontario Parks page) (Not to be confused with Arrowhead peninsula, below).
 A full-service year-round park near Huntsville in the Muskokas.
 1,237 ha (3057 acres).
 There's a two-kilometre Stubb's Falls trail that can be hiked in the winter, along with 22 kilometres of skiing trails and 6 kilometres of snowshoeing trail.
 You can also tube and plastic carpet down a hill or skate on an outdoor rink.
 There are four summer trails and a lookout.
 The longest is 7 kilometres.
 Difficulty runs from from easy to moderate according to the parks site.
 There are 13 kilometres of trails in total.
 Here's an informative blog on the park run by Ron Gaston